-The Yoshioka brothers run their own school of martial arts and were considered masters of the sword.
-Seijuro was the eldest and was renowned for his powers of concentration, powers which gave him the edge in any fight.
+The Yoshioka brothers ran their own school of martial arts in Kyoto and were considered masters of the sword.
+Seijuro was the eldest and was renowned for his powers of concentration, a talent which gave him the edge in any fight.
 Denshichiro was younger and hot-headed.
-When Musashi challenged them, the brothers dismissed him as a peasant.
+When Miyamoto Musashi challenged them, the brothers dismissed him as a peasant.
 Musashi was unknown, but his father’s reputation as an expert swordsman made them honor-bound to accept.

 When he finally showed up, Seijuro’s famous concentration was broken.
-They faced off, wielding bokutos, and Musashi struck a single blow, per their agreement.
-This blow struck Seijuro on his left shoulder, knocking him out, and crippling his left arm.
+They faced off, wielding bokutos, and Musashi’s sword struck a single blow, per their agreement.
+This blow struck Seijuro on his left shoulder, knocking him out and crippling his left arm.

 Denshichiro now challenged Musashi.
 This time the duel would be to the death.
-The following day, Musashi once again was late.
-Just enough so Denshichiro’s anger was out of control.
-Seconds after the beginning of the duel, Musashi hit Denshichiro with his wooden sword, killing him instantly with a single blow to the head.
+The following day, Musashi once again was late — just late enough that Denshichiro’s anger was out of control.
+Seconds after the beginning of the duel, Miyamoto Musashi hit Denshichiro with his wooden sword, ending the duel.
+Musashi’s sword hit him so hard that Denshichiro was killed instantly with a single blow to the head.

-Musashi approached the shrine and was about to ring the bell, when he stopped.
-He had never relied on the gods before so why should he start now?
+Musashi approached the shrine and was about to ring the bell when he stopped.
+He had never relied on the gods before, so why should he start now?
 This was a significant moment for Musashi.
-In the face of death, he decided he could only rely upon himself so he stepped back from the bell and thanked the god for his enlightenment.
+In the face of death, he decided he could only rely upon himself, so he stepped back from the bell and thanked the gods for his enlightenment.

 A retinue of men arrived, armed with swords, bows, and muskets.
 The men were also hidden.
 They sent the lone clan leader to act as bait.
 When the time was right, Musashi charged the warrior and cut his head clean off.
-Surrounded by the men, he then drew his second sword, and with a sword in each hand, cut himself a path through his opponents before escaping into a nearby rice field.
-Musashi was without a scratch save for an arrow which pierced his sleeve.
-The surviving members of the Yoshioka clan were now totally disgraced.
+Surrounded by men, Musashi drew his second sword, and with a sword in each hand, cut a path through his opponents before escaping into the nearby rice fields.
+Musashi left without a scratch, save for an arrow which pierced his sleeve.
+The surviving members of the Yoshioka clan were now completely disgraced.

 “While facing superior numbers, the spirit is to chase the enemies around from side to side.
 Even though they come from all four directions, always quickly reassume your attitudes to both sides, cut the enemies down as they advance, crushing them in the direction from which they attack.
 Whatever you do, you must drive the enemy together, as if tying a line of fishes, and when they are piled up, cut them down strongly without giving them a chance.”